-There was a vendor that was selling Prickly Pear Popsicles and the raw fruit too.
+While visiting a local Farmer’s Market, we stumbled upon a vendor that was selling Prickly Pear Popsicles as well as the fruit itself.
 So we decided to buy some.
 We actually had no idea on what to do with or how to prepare them, but we always have Google! :) Bob really got excited reading about the preparation because it involved a torch!
+I share below how this comes into play.

 1/3 cup + 1/4 cup of raw agave nectar or maple syrup